Updated Interim Zika Clinical Guidance for Reproductive Age Women and Men, Sexual Transmission of Zika, and the U.S. Zika Pregnancy Registry

 No data are available regarding the risk for congenital infection among pregnant women with asymptomatic infection.
 If the woman has a possible exposure but no symptoms consistent with Zika virus disease, she should also wait at least eight weeks after the last date of exposure before attempting conception.

 Healthcare providers counseling women and men interested in conceiving should provide information on ways their patients can prevent unintended pregnancies during the time after exposure or Zika virus disease that they are trying to avoid pregnancy.
 This includes discussion of the most effective contraceptive methods that can be used by the patient correctly and consistently.
-The patient should also be advised on a consistent and correct use of condoms for all vaginal and anal sex as well as fellatio to reduce the risk of sexual transmitted infections including Zika virus.
+The patient should also be advised on a consistent and correct use of condoms for all vaginal and anal sex as well as fellatio to reduce the risk of sexually transmitted infections including Zika virus.

 Let’s shift now to discussing men.
 Some recommendations differ between men and women based on the information we have available at this time about persistence of virus and semen.